flare-labs-ltd/fasset-bots/README.md

 ## How it works

-Defining the following variables (bound to a DEX `d` and an agent `a`):
+Every agent in the f-asset system holds two types of collatera - vault and pool.
+Vault collateral is usually a stablecoin, and pool collateral is always the wrapped native token.
+The implemented arbitrage strategy using a liquidated agent follows the steps below:
+- flash loan an optimal value of vault collateral,
+- swap vault collateral for f-asset on a given dex,
+- liquidate obtained f-asset and receive vault and pool collateral,
+- swap pool collateral on another given dex for vault collateral,
+- repay the flash loan (plus possible fee) and take whatever remains.

+Note that a dual strategy is possible, starting with pool collateral instead of vault collateral.
+Two reasons we start with vault collateral are:
+- we expect dexes with stablecoin/f-asset pairs to be better liquidated and more stable,
+- liquidation usually outputs less pool collateral than vault collateral, so the second swap will consume less fees.

+The contract uses Blazeswap as the default dex, but any v2-uniswap interfaced constant product dex can be used.
+Also note that flash loan is assumed to have a fixed (or no) fee.

+### Cauculations

+Let `d1` be a vault collateral / f-asset pair dex, `d2` be a pool collateral / vault collateral pair dex, and `a` an agent in liquidation.
+We define the following variables:
-- `Vd`: the vault collateral reserve of DEX `d`,
+- `Vd1`: the vault collateral reserve of dex `d1`,
-- `Fd`: the f-asset reserve of DEX `d`,
+- `Fd1`: the f-asset reserve of dex `d1`,
+- `Wd2`: the pool collateral reserve of dex `d2`,
+- `Vd2`: the vault collateral reserve of dex `d2`,
+- `δ1`: dex1's fee (for uniswap hardcoded to 0.3%),
-- `δ`: the DEX's fee (for uniswap hardcoded to 0.3%),
+- `δ2`: dex2's fee (for uniswap hardcoded to 0.3%),
 - `Fa`: the total f-asset minted/backed by agent `a`,
-- `CRc`: current ratio between agent's collateral and the value of backed f-assets,
-- `CRt`: target ratio between agent's collateral and the value of backed f-assets,
+- `RV`: vault collateral reward ratio for f-asset liquidation,
-- `Ra`: reward ratio at which the value of f-asset is priced during liquidation (e.g. 1.1),
+- `RW`: pool collateral reward ratio for f-asset liquidation,
+- `fm`: maximum liquidated f-asset (before getting agent back to safety),
+- `PV`: the f-asset price in vault collateral, determined using Flare nework price oracle,
-- `P`: the f-asset/collateral price on the Flare nework price oracle.
+- `PW`: the f-asset price in pool collateral, determined using Flare nework price oracle.

-From those vaules we can derive
+From those vaules we can derive:
-- `f(v) = Fd v (1 - δ) / (v (1 - δ) + Vd)`: obtained f-assets when swapping `v` collateral for f-asset on a DEX `d`,
+- `fd1(v) = Fd1 v (1 - δ1) / (v (1 - δ1) + Vd1)`: obtained f-assets when swapping `v` vault collateral for f-asset on a DEX `d1`,
-- `fm = Fa (CRt - CRc) / (CRt - Ra)`: the max amount of liquidated f-asset,
+- `fd2(w) = Vd2 w (1 - δ2) / (w (1 - δ2) + Wd2)`: obtained vault collateral when swapping `w` pool collateral for vault collateral on a DEX `d2`,
-- `vm = fm Vd / ((1 - δ) (Fd - fm))`: the amount of collateral that when swapped produces `fm` f-assets,
+- `vm = fm Vd1 / ((1 - δ1) (Fd1 - fm))`: the amount of vault collateral that when swapped on dex `d1` produces `fm` f-assets,
-- `vo' = Vd Fd Ra P - 1 / (1 - δ)`: the amount of collateral that maximizes the simplified profit function `M'(v) = f(v) Ra P - v`,
-- `vo = min(vo', vm)`: the amount of collateral that maximizes the actual profit function when accounting for the max amount of liquidated f-asset `M(v) = min(f(v), fm) Ra P - v`,
-- `profit = f(vo) Ra P - vo`: profit after the arbitrage.

-Note that the agent carries two types of collateral:
-- vault collateral (some stablecoin or ETH),
-- pool collateral (wrapped native).

-If agent's vault collateral does not cover the liquidation, the pool collateral is used.
-This is not yet implemented, but the idea is that when obtained, the pool collateral is swapped back to vault collateral and used to repay the flash loan.
-The math gets complicated tho and we assume it should not happen often anyway.
+- `profit(v) = L(min(fd1(v), fm)) - v`, where `L(f) = f PV RV + fd2(f PW RW)`: vault collateral profit of our arbitrage strategy.

+Then we determine the vault collateral value `vo` that optimizes `profit` and execute the strategy.
+The exact calculations for this are inside the `scripts/liquidation_arbitrage_calculation.nb` file.